 Students generally spend more than one year in each ensemble.
 We welcome students taking lessons through the Duke University String School and students taking private lessons in the local community to participate in the DUSS String Orchestras.

 The Duke Youth Symphony is a full symphony orchestra that performs original works from the standard repertoire while refining orchestral technique.
 Musicians in this orchestra (strings, woodwinds, brass, and percussion), demonstrate advanced ability on their instrument.
 String players should have facility in three octave major and minor scales and arpeggios, be comfortable shifting to high positions, and be able to use advanced bow strokes such as tremolo, spiccato, and sautillé.
 Violists and cellists should also be comfortable playing in multiple clefs and all musicians should also be able to tune their own instruments.
 Horns and trumpets should be comfortable with standard transpositions.
 All students should be able to play with a wide dynamic range and musical maturity in a range of styles and a depth of musical interpretation.
 The orchestra performs with guest artists, alumni and primarily student soloists.

-Viola: Stamitz Concerto, Bach unaccompanied Suites, Bloch Meditation and Processional, Hummel Concerto, Walton Viola Concerto.
+- Viola: Stamitz Concerto, Bach Suites, Bloch Meditation and Processional, Hummel Concerto, Walton Viola Concerto.

-Percussionists: Percussionists prepare three short solos (one each on snare, timpani and a mallet instrument).
-These are very short selections from a piece or an orchestral excerpt.
+- Percussionists: should prepare three short solos (one each on snare, timpani and a mallet instrument).
+These should be very short selections from a piece or an orchestral excerpt.
 There will also be sight-reading.